Help if You’re Not Sure with Exercise and Back Pain

-Without a specific exercise plan, then you are not allowing your back and the muscles that protect it to become proactive in the recovery.
-This causes either your current recovery to move inefficiently and slowly or to be ineffective when your body is required to perform under stressful conditions.
+Without a specific plan, then you are not allowing your spine and the muscles that protect it to become proactive in the recovery.
+It either causes your current recovery to move inefficiently and slowly or to be ineffective when your body is required to perform under stressful conditions.

 What type of exercises do you recommend?

 These movements must also incorporate movements to generate more flexibility, range of motion, strength conditioning and stability.
-There is a wealth of exercises available and also offered on this site.
+There are a wealth of safe movements available and also offered on this site.

 What exercises are safe for me to perform?

-- Protect the lower back from injury
+- Protect the lower back from imbalanced injury

 - Address your initial, tightness, stiffness, and mobility

 - Engage weakly and poorly functioning muscles and joints

 - Strengthen weak and imbalanced muscle groups over specific levels and time